gobolinux/ThirdPartyInstallers/README.md

 work out of the box and that are outside the scope of `ThirdPartyInstallers`.
 For instance, init scripts, tasks files, and reliance on other distro-specific components may preclude the installed package from working as expected.

+ThirdPartyInstallers should help you to install distro-agnostic packages such as LibreOffice, self-contained packages and packages that do have many fancy dependencies.
+It will **not** work with complex packages such as KDE.

+If there is a GoboLinux recipe to build a program for which you have an RPM/DEB file, please use the Compile tool instead of the ThirdPartyInstallers utilities.
+We provide **zero** support for third-party packages.

 # Usage

 Installing a single RPM file: